caiaocugb/SRP-MTMNet/README.md

 # SRP-MTMNet

-SRP-MTMNet is a dual-stream multimodal PSGFormer for joint panoptic entity segmentation and object-level spatial-relationship prediction.
+SRP-MTMNet is a dual-stream multimodal Transformer for joint panoptic entity segmentation and object-level spatial-relationship prediction.
 It accepts a spatially aligned optical RGB image and an RGB MT-InSAR velocity image, extracts features with two ResNet-50 backbones, and fuses each pair of aligned feature